yassinemontassar/nextjs-pdf-ai/README.md

 2. Open your browser to http://localhost:3000

-3. Click the "Analyze PDF with Gemini" button to analyze the example PDF.
+3. Click the "Analyze CV/Resume PDF" button to analyze the example resume.

 ## How It Works

 1. The application uses Vercel's AI SDK Core to interact with Gemini
-2. When a PDF URL is submitted, the app:
+2. When a PDF resume URL is submitted, the app:
-   - Fetches the PDF content
-   - Converts it to base64
-   - Sends it to Gemini via the AI SDK
+   - Sends the PDF to Gemini via the AI SDK
+   - Displays professional, section-specific feedback and recommendations
-   - Displays the analysis results
+   - Annotates the PDF with actionable insights

 3. The implementation demonstrates:
-   - Server-side PDF analysis in an API route
+   - Server-side CV/resume analysis in an API route
    - Simple UI integration with a React component

 ## Troubleshooting

-- **Error: GOOGLE_GENERATIVE_AI_API_KEY is not set** - Make sure you've created a `.env.local` file with your API key
+- **Error: GOOGLE_GENERATIVE_AI_API_KEY is not set** - Make sure you've created a `.env` file with your API key
 - **Error fetching PDF** - Check that the PDF URL is publicly accessible
 - **Failed to analyze PDF** - Some PDFs may be too large or complex for Gemini to process